On this page

 Sync to third-party destinations

 On-demand syncs are useful for audience testing and one-off campaigns.
-Automated syncs are scheduled on a daily or hourly frequency—so as your cohort audience membership changes, or the underlying predicted probabilities of the user change, Amplitude Audiences will automatically adjust their cohort membership in connected destinations as well.
-Real-time syncs update each minute and are built for interactive use cases where a rapid update is required.
+Automated syncs run on a daily or hourly schedule.
+As cohort audience membership or user predicted probabilities change, Amplitude Activation automatically adjusts cohort membership in connected destinations.
+Real-time syncs update each minute and work best for interactive use cases that require rapid updates.

-No more CSV downloads or manual syncs required—whenever your users take an action in your app, they’ll be automatically synced to your respective ad, email, or testing platform.
+You don't need CSV downloads or manual syncs.
+When users take an action in your app, Amplitude automatically syncs them to the relevant ad, email, or testing platform.

 Feature availability

-• On-demand syncs are available to users on Starter, Plus, Growth, and Enterprise plans.
+• Users on Starter, Plus, Growth, and Enterprise plans can use on-demand syncs.

 Real-time syncs

-With real-time syncs, Amplitude Audiences will send updates to a partner destination almost as soon as a user enters or exits a cohort.
-This in turn unlocks additional uses for cohort sync, such as just-in-time and contextual messaging to end users.
-When you create a real-time sync, Amplitude Audiences will first send the initial population to the destination (this can take several hours if the sync is large).
-After this initial sync, updates are sent every minute as users enter and exit the cohort.
+With real-time syncs, Amplitude Activation sends updates to a partner destination almost as soon as a user enters or exits a cohort.
+This unlocks additional uses for cohort sync, such as timely and contextual messaging to end users.
+When you create a real-time sync, Amplitude Activation first sends the initial population to the destination.
+This can take several hours if the sync is large.
+After this initial sync, Amplitude sends updates every minute as users enter and exit the cohort.

 Most destinations and cohorts support real-time cohort syncs.
-When partners fail or reject API requests, or when other network delays and errors are experienced, Amplitude Analytics will send any changes as soon as the issue is resolved.
+When partners fail or reject API requests, or when network delays and errors occur, Amplitude Analytics sends any changes as soon as the issue is resolved.

-Real-time sync will not be available for some complex or very large cohorts due to the high cost of computation.
-Currently, cohort membership can be sent to destinations using real-time sync, but not computations, properties, or predictions.
+Real-time sync doesn't support some complex or very large cohorts because of high computation cost.
+Real-time sync can send cohort membership to destinations, but not computations, properties, or predictions.

 Create a new sync